node-red/node-red-docker/README.md

 more easily, and by fixing the host port we know we are on familiar ground.
 (Of course this does mean we can only run one instance at a time... but one step at a time folks...)

-If we are happy with what we see we can stop the command window - `Ctrl-c` and then run
+If we are happy with what we see we can detach the terminal with `Ctrl-p``Ctrl-q` - the container will keep running in the background.

+To reattach to the terminal (to see logging) run:

-        $ docker ps -a
+        $ docker attach mynodered
-        CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS                       PORTS               NAMES b03e408d3905        nodered/node-red-docker:latest   "npm start"         12 seconds ago      Exited (130) 7 seconds ago                       mynodered   .

-Notice the machine is now stopped ("exited") - and if your browser window is still open it should report "lost connection to server".

-You can now restart it
+If you need to restart the container (e.g. after a reboot or restart of the Docker daemon)

         $ docker start mynodered